Cyberbullying and Cyberstalking Laws in Wisconsin

 Not all crimes require a victim's fear to have been reasonable, but some do.
 For example, as mentioned above, criminal stalking requires that the bully's behavior cause the victim to feel fear or serious emotional distress that is reasonable under the circumstances.
 So, if the victim was hypersensitive to behavior that wouldn't have seriously bothered a reasonable person, the behavior is unlikely to qualify as criminal stalking.

-Will Teenagers Go Before a Juvenile or Adult Court?
+Will Teenagers Go Before a Juvenile or Adult Court in Wisconsin?

-For the most part, juveniles age 10 to 16 years old fall under the jurisdiction of the juvenile court system.
+For the most part, juveniles who commit offenses when they are 10 to 16 years old will fall under the jurisdiction of the juvenile court system.
 Instead of criminal charges and a conviction, a juvenile will face a delinquency charge and an adjudication.
 Juvenile court judges generally have more discretion than adult court judges in sentencing.
 Within the juvenile system, sentencing options may include counseling, community service or work program, educational program, or detention in a juvenile facility.

 Talk to a Lawyer

 Bullying, whether handled in juvenile or criminal court, can incur serious consequences.
-If you've been arrested for or charged with harassment, stalking, or a related offense, contact a qualified local criminal defense attorney.
+If you've been arrested for or charged with harassment, stalking, or a related offense, contact a qualified local criminal defense attorney or ask for a public defender.
 A lawyer can give you legal advice and help you chart your best course of legal action.

-Similarly, you may be able to recover money damages if you have been a victim of these types of offenses.
+Similarly, you may be able to recover money damages if you've been a victim of these types of offenses.
 A lawyer can advise you about the potential civil causes of action that might apply to your case

 DEFEND YOUR RIGHTS